ounsworth/cms-dhkem/draft-ounsworth-lamps-cms-dhkem.md

 TODO / EDNOTE: I actually don't know how to extend something in ASN.1.

-The fields of the GenericHybridParameters type have the following
-meanings:

-  kem is an AlgorithmIdentifer; the algorithm field MUST be set to id-alg-dhkem; the parameters field MUST be DhKemParameters, which is a SEQUENCE of an AlgorithmIdentifier that identifies the underlying Diffie-Hellman algorithm, an AlgorithmIdentifier that identifies the supported key-derivation function and a positive INTEGER that identifies the length of the key-encryption key in octets.
-If the GenericHybridParameters are present, then the provided keyDerivationFunction value MUST be used as the key-derivation function in the kdf field of KEMRecipientInfo, and the provided key length MUST be used in the kekLength of KEMRecipientInfo.

-  dem is an AlgorithmIdentifier; the algorithm field MUST be present, and it identifies the key-encryption algorithm;
-  parameters are optional.
-If the GenericHybridParameters are present, then the provided dem value MUST be used in the wrap field of KEMRecipientInfo.

 ~~~
-DhKemParameters ::= SEQUENCE {
-  dhAlg                  DhAlgorithm,
-  keyDerivationFunction  KeyDerivationFunction,
-  keyLength              KeyLength }

 DhAlgorithm ::=
   AlgorithmIdentifier { KEY-AGREE, {DhAlgorithms} }